hbctraining/Intro-to-Unix-archived/lessons/05_data_organization.md

 ![Experimental Design](../img/exp_design.png)

 ***

 **Exercise (Homework)**

-Take a moment to create a README for the `rnaseq` folder (hint: use `nano` to create the file).
-Give a short description of the project and brief descriptions of the types of files you will be storing within each of the project sub-directories.
+Take a moment to create a README for the `rnaseq` folder using `nano`.
+Give a short description of the project and brief descriptions of the types of files that are or will be within each of the sub-directories (to the best of your knowledge).

 ***